Piaj7/Penguin-Ice-Quest/README.md

 ## 11. Development Strategy
 The project follows an iterative development strategy based on Agile principles.
 This approach was chosen because it allows the game to be developed in small, manageable stages while continuously reviewing progress.Instead of attempting to build the entire game at once, the development was broken down into smaller features such as movement, jumping and collision detection.
 Each feature would be planned, implemented and then tested before moving on to the next stage.
 This reduces the risk of major errors and makes debugging easier.A Scrum-style workflow was used to organise tasks.
 Features were added to a backlog and prioritised based on importance.
 Core mechanics such as player movement and jumping were given the highest priority, while additional features like coins and enemies were considered lower priority and planned for later stages.This structured approach ensured that the most important parts of the game were focused on first.
 It also allowed flexibility, meaning changes could be made if issues were identified during development.Version control using GitHub was used to manage the project.
 This allowed progress to be tracked over time and ensured that different versions of the work could be saved and reviewed.

+### Burndownm chart
+The burndown chart demonstrates the gradual completion of project tasks throughout development.
+Core gameplay mechanics such as movement, jumping and collision detection were prioritised first, followed by level design, collectibles, enemy implementation, testing and documentation.
+The chart shows a steady reduction in remaining work, reflecting the iterative Agile-inspired development process used throughout the project.

+### State Diagram
+                 ┌───────────┐
+                 │ Main Menu │
+                 └─────┬─────┘
+                       │
+                       ▼
+                ┌────────────┐
+                │  Playing   │
+                └───┬────┬───┘
+                    │    │
+          Fall/Hit  │    │ Reach Exit
+          Enemy     │    │
+                    ▼    ▼
+             ┌────────┐ ┌──────────────┐
+             │ Game   │ │ Level        │
+             │ Over   │ │ Complete     │
+             └────┬───┘ └──────┬───────┘
+                  │            │
+                  ▼            ▼
+             Restart      Next Level
+                  │            │
+                  └─────┬──────┘
+                        ▼
+                    Playing

+The game begins at the Main Menu.
+Once the player starts the game, they enter the Playing state where movement, jumping, collectibles and enemy interactions occur.
+If the player falls off the level or collides with a hazard, the Game Over state is triggered and the level restarts.
+Successfully reaching the level exit transitions the player to the Level Complete state, allowing progression to the next level.

 ## 12. Scrum Backlog
 Feature	Priority	Description	Test Criteria
 Player Movement	High	Allow the player to move left and right using keyboard input	Player moves smoothly left/right when keys are pressed